zachmccabe/briars/docs/notes.md

 2. Everything gets moved to my phone so it can be published via mobile apps.
 I use Syncthing between Mac and Android.
 Previously, I used Dropbox.

-3. Because social platforms employ their own algorithms to optimize images, I simply give them a full-resolution, 1:1 crop of the image so there is plenty of data to use.
-However, for this website, I use Nik Output Sharpener on my Mac to prep the scaled-down JPG files.
+3. Because social platforms optimize image dimensions and file size on their servers, I simply upload a big 1:1 crop of the image so there is plenty of data to use.
+I don't scale the image down or compress it.
+For this website I use Nik Output Sharpener on my Mac to prep the scaled-down JPG files.
+(Yes, Nik is outdated software.
+It still outperforms other software I have for this kind of work.)